Search

 The ‘General Assembly’ is the membership acting collectively as the supreme organ of the Association.
 It takes its decisions either at the Annual General Meeting, at Extraordinary General Meetings or through Extraordinary Votes as described below.
 Elections are held as described below.

-For all decisions of the General Assembly, reasonable efforts should be made by the Executive Committee to allow voting by as many members as possible.
+For all decisions of the General Assembly, including elections, reasonable efforts should be made by the Executive Committee to allow voting by as many members as possible.
+This includes the option of electronic voting.

 Ordinary decisions of the General Assembly require a majority of those voting; constitutional amendments by the General Assembly require a two-thirds majority of those voting.